Katsina Katsina State, Nigeria Travel Guide

 Serves Katsina city, domestic flights mainly to Abuja and Lagos.

-Major hub 2-3 hours south of Katsina, offering more domestic and international connections.
+Major hub 2-3 a few hours south of Katsina, offering more domestic and international connections.

 Main international gateways for Nigeria, connecting to domestic flights to DKA.